-- URL: URL of your Active Directory server, including schema (ldap:// or ldaps://) and port. - Domain: Domain of your organization on Active Directory. - Admin Group Name: Members of this group will have admin privileges on Management Center. - User Group Name: Members of this group will have read and write privileges on Management Center. - Read-only User Group Name: Members of this group will only have read privilege on Management Center.
+- URL: URL of your Active Directory server, including schema (ldap:// or ldaps://) and port. - Domain: Domain of your organization on Active Directory. - Admin Group Name: Members of this group will have admin privileges on the Management Center. - User Group Name: Members of this group will have read and write privileges on the Management Center. - Read-only User Group Name: Members of this group will have only read privilege on the Management Center. - Metrics-only Group Name: Members of this group will have the privilege to see only the metrics on the Management Center.